vivek07kumar/vivek07kumar/README.md

 - 👀 I’m interested in solving problems with the help of programming.
 - 🌱 I’m currently learning Python programming language and Windows powershell.
 - 💞️ I’m looking to collaborate on any problem solving  project.
-- 📫 How to reach me at vivekkmr8986@gmail.com
+- 📫 Reach me at vivekkmr8986@gmail.com

 <!---
 vivek07kumar/vivek07kumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.